 That’s the difference between being frugal and cheap.
 When you are frugal you can look ahead and make sure that cheap price is going to work for you in the future.

 This is something my husband has taught me.
 I came from a straight up cheap girl, to not caring so much about quality or the after-effects other than getting it for almost free.

 (Guess that is why God continues to encourage me with my coupon blog)

 So shop around.
 Don’t be quick to jump on the first ones you see.
 In our area Runnings offers competitive pricing on chicks.
 Plus they price match.

 Tractor Supply loves to put up a clearance price on their birds.
 You could even call your local store to find out when they get new birds into gauge when the markdowns start happening.

-Or just visit the store every couple days to keep your eye on the price.
+Or just visit the store every couple of days to keep your eye on the price.
 That’s what I’ve done forever, I know the extreme cheapskate in me still comes out.

 USE WHAT YOU HAVE

 If you plan on raising birds for meat and are going with a breed like Cornish Cross, you don’t need any type of coop long term.
 Those chicks won’t be around for more than 10-12 weeks.
 We have done ours around the 9-10 week mark.